The Latest Trends In Signing Bonuses

 Cameron uses Stratmor data to show how signing bonuses are easy to justify in a market with wide profit margins and high volume.
 Lenders paid large signing bonuses in 2020 and 2021 and he concludes that it likely made sense at that time.
 But the current market is quite different.
 Volumes are down at least 50% for many lenders, and profits have deteriorated such that breakeven may be aspirational at this point.
 Even so, leaders will find a way to attract the best producers and signing bonuses will be one of their tools.

-This article was originally published in the Mortgage Banker Magazine August 2022 issue.
+This article was originally published in Mortgage Banker Magazine, during the week of August 2022.

 Published on